Experiential placemaking for commercial environments in Perth and Western Australia

 Visual Merchandising

-Visual merchandising traditionally focuses on presentation.
-Its role is functional and commercial: display products attractively, guide movement, increase visibility, and encourage purchase behaviour.
+Visual merchandising is primarily transactional.
+Its purpose is to present products attractively, guide customer attention, improve visibility, and encourage purchasing behaviour.

-It is fundamentally transactional.
-The product remains the centre of gravity.
+The product remains the centre of the experience.

 What Changes